andy-byers/CalicoDB/doc/design.md

 # CalicoDB Design
-CalicoDB is designed to be very simple to use.
+CalicoDB aims to be simple and portable.
 The API is based off that of LevelDB, but the backend uses a B<sup>+</sup>-tree rather than a log-structured merge (LSM) tree.
 The concurrency model is based off SQLite in WAL mode.